 Texas A&M preeclampsia research advances in STAT Madness

 Brett Mitchell, PhD, at the College of Medicine, was chosen for his research on preeclampsia, a hypertensive disorder of pregnancy.
 A possible new treatment, a peptide, can calm down the inflammation enough to stop the cascade of effects.
-His research is competing against Ohio State University in this round.
+His research is competing against UC San Diego in this round.

 It was already known that women with autoimmune disorders are at higher risk of developing preeclampsia.
 “Some expecting mothers’ immune systems are just hyperactive and see the pregnancy as something that’s not normal when in fact it may be,” Mitchell said.